-Prior to joining Cooke, Young & Keidan in September 2022, Jordan was a Senior Associate in the dispute resolution group of one of Australia’s preeminent top-tier law firms, where his commercial disputes and litigation practice focused on insolvency.
-He has particular experience acting for receivers, administrators and liquidators of private, public and listed companies.
-His experience also encompasses acting for banks, investment funds and companies in the enforcement of their securities including with respect to commercial and residential property, mining and other commercial assets.
+Jordan also has particular experience with insolvency, having acted for receivers, administrators and liquidators of private, public and listed companies.
+His experience also encompasses having acted for banks, investment funds and companies in the enforcement of their securities including with respect to commercial and residential property, mining and other commercial assets.

 Jordan has experience acting for clients in the defence of class action proceedings, and acting for plaintiffs in respect of large-scale litigation funded claims.
-Jordan also has experience acting for clients in relation to regulatory investigations and inquiries, and conducting debt recovery and winding up matters.
+He also has experience acting for clients in relation to regulatory investigations and inquiries, and conducting debt recovery and winding up matters.

 Background